-- A description of the scheduling, system control and dispatch ancillary service accounting (see "Scheduling, System Control and Dispatch Accounting Overview"). - How the PJM scheduling, system control and dispatch service charges are calculated for PJM Members (see "Scheduling, System Control and Dispatch Service Charges"). - How the TO scheduling, system control and dispatch service charges are calculated for Transmission Customers (see "TO Scheduling, System Control and Dispatch Service Charges"). - How the TO scheduling, system control and dispatch service credits are calculated for TOs (see "TO Scheduling, System Control and Dispatch Service Credits"). - How the PJM and TO scheduling, system control and dispatch service charge reconciliations are calculated for Network Transmission Customers (see "Reconciliation for PJM and TO Scheduling, System Control and Dispatch Service Charges").
+- A description of the scheduling, system control and dispatch service accounting (see "Scheduling, System Control and Dispatch Accounting Overview"). - How the PJM scheduling, system control and dispatch service charges are calculated for PJM Members (see "PJM Scheduling, System Control and Dispatch Service Charges"). - How the TO scheduling, system control and dispatch service charges are calculated for Transmission Customers (see "TO Scheduling, System Control and Dispatch Service Charges"). - How the TO scheduling, system control and dispatch service credits are calculated for TOs (see "TO Scheduling, System Control and Dispatch Service Credits"). - How the PJM scheduling, system control and dispatch service charge reconciliations are calculated for Network Transmission Customers (see "Reconciliation for PJM Scheduling, System Control and Dispatch Service Charges"). - How the TO scheduling, system control and dispatch service charge reconciliations are calculated for Network Transmission Customers (see "Reconciliation for TO Scheduling, System Control and Dispatch Service Charges").